digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/bond-extension.rst

   :end-before: -- CREATE_FIXED_RATE_BOND_VARIABLES_END

 The :ref:`day count convention <type-daml-finance-interface-types-date-daycount-daycountconventionenum-67281>`
-is used to determine how many days (i.e. what fraction of a full year) each coupon period has.
+is used to determine how many days, i.e., what fraction of a full year, each coupon period has.
 This will determine the exact coupon amount that will be paid each period.

 The :ref:`business day convention <type-daml-finance-interface-types-date-calendar-businessdayconventionenum-88986>`